enso-org/enso/docs/syntax/imports.md

    words `import all hiding`, followed by a coma-separated list of referent names to be excluded from the import.
 For example:
    ```
-   from Base.Data.List import all hiding Cons, Nil
+   from Standard.Base.Data.List import all hiding Cons, Nil
    ```

 Imports in Enso _may_ introduce ambiguous symbols, but this is not an error